lubojr/naucse.python.cz/lessons/beginners-en/exceptions/index.md

 ZeroDivisionError: division by zero
 ```

-You notice that every function call that led to the error is listed here.
-The actuall error is probably somewhere near that function call.
+Python can't know where the original error is that needs to be fixed, so it shows
+you everything in the error message.

-In our case it's easy.
-We shouldn't call `in_func` with argument `0`.
+Either we shouldn't call `in_func` with argument `0`.

 Or the `in_function` must be written to handle the case that the divisor can be `0`
 and it should do something else than try to divide by zero.

-Python can't know where the original error is that needs to be fixed, so it shows
-you everything in the error message.
-This will be very useful in more complex programs.

 ## Raising an exception